 Hackensack NJ Domestic Violence Attorneys – Have a detention hearing for domestic violence

 New Jersey lawmakers recently enacted Criminal Justice Reform, also known as “Bail Reform,” which replaced the monetary bail system with a risk assessment system.
-Under this new bail system, a detention hearing is held within 24 to 48 hours of an arrest, at which time a judge must decide to release a person on their own recognizance, release them subject to certain conditions, or detain the person until their case is resolved.
+Under this new bail system, a bail review is held within 24 to 48 hours of an arrest, at which time a judge must decide to release a person on their own recognizance, release them subject to certain conditions, or detain the person until their case is resolved.
 Whereas a person was previously able to post bail and get out of jail pending their trial or plea agreement, this is no longer an option.
 In other words, if a judge decides to keep you in jail until your case is decided, they can elect to do so.
 Usually, individuals charged with lesser offenses and non-violent crimes are released after processing at the police station.
 However, Bail Reform requires anyone arrested for domestic violence in New Jersey to be detained and to have a detention hearing.
 This applies to even minor domestic violence offenses, such as simple assault, harassment, and criminal mischief.

 If you or a loved one has an upcoming detention hearing for a domestic violence offense in New Jersey, it is crucial to have an experienced lawyer fighting for your release.
 The skilled New Jersey domestic violence attorneys at The Tormey Law Firm have represented countless clients at detention hearings in courts across the state.
 Call (908)-336-5008 or fill out our online form to arrange a free consultation with a lawyer dedicated to representing your interests.

 Detention Hearings in New Jersey Domestic Violence Cases